CS4202-FYP/.github/profile/README.md

-You have been directed to a project that is currently available in a Private GitHub Organization repositories. 🔐
+You have been directed to a project that is currently available in Private GitHub Organization repositories. 🔐